Painful intelligence: What AI can tell us about human suffering

 In this chapter and the next, I will present various ideas on how to reduce suffering in a complex intelligent system acting in a complex world---such as humans.
 I derive various ways how information-processing should be changed, i.e.\ how the agents should be reprogrammed, based on the theory presented in this book.
 Since the systems in question, such as our brain, have largely learned their function from input data, an important part of such reprogramming is retraining the learning system by inputting new data into it.

-The methods discussed here are not original at all: almost all come from Buddhist and Stoic philosophy or related systems.
+The methods discussed here are not original: almost all come from Buddhist and Stoic philosophy or related systems.
 The goal here is to interpret them from a computational AI perspective, using the theory developed in this book.
 Thus, we gain more understanding on how they work, why they work, and what could be done to improve them.

 The main starting point in this chapter is the \eqsuff\ we just encountered (page~\pageref{suffeq}).
 We can try to reduce suffering by changing any of the terms on the right-hand side of the equation, since that inevitably implies that the frustration on the left-hand side of the equation is reduced.
-We can see from the equation that the obtained reward should be increased, because it has a negative sign in the difference computed.
+We can see from the equation that the obtained reward should be increased because it has a negative sign in the difference computed.
 In contrast, all the other terms on the right-hand side should be decreased because their contribution to frustration is positive.